 Sweep instead of hose

 Sweep and dispose of waste in a trash can instead of using a water hose to clean driveways and sidewalks.

 Dispose of leftover paint

 Unused or leftover latex paint can be dropped off at some area paint retailers for reuse.
 Dried out water-based latex paint can be safely and legally disposed of in regular household garbage.
 Mixing the paint with kitty litter, concrete-mix, or soil will help speed the drying process.
 Empty or dried-out cans of paint can be discarded in the trash if the lids are removed.
-Find drop off locations at PaintCare.org.
+Find drop off locations at the PaintCare website.